Croatian Music Channel

 Croatian Music Channel, most commonly referred to only as CMC is a Croatian television channel broadcasting Croatian music and music of Croatian production.

-It is available in cable television, DVB-T and satellite television.
+It is available on cable television, IPTV, DVB-T and satellite television.

 The channel's purpose is, as its founders say, to promote and present Croatian music to the World.
-Currently CMC broadcasts in Europe, North America and Australia.
+Currently, CMC broadcasts in Europe, Asia, South America, North America and Australia.